aws-samples/hyperledger-on-kubernetes/remote-org/README.md

 with the new config.
 This will enable the new org to join an existing channel
 * Copy the genesis block of the channel to the new org.
 Peers in the new org will use this to join the channel
 * In the new org, start the peers and join the channel

+## Getting Started

+### Step 1: Create a Kubernetes cluster
+You need an EKS cluster to start.
+The EKS cluster should be in a different account to the main EKS cluster you created in Part 1, and could also be in a different region.

+The easiest way to do this is to create an EKS cluster using the eksctl tool.
+In the same VPC as EKS you'll also need an EFS drive (for the Fabric cryptographic material) and an EC2 bastion host, which you'll use to create and manage the Fabric network.
+Open the [EKS Readme](../eks/README.md) in this repo and follow the instructions.
+Once you are complete come back to this README.

 ### Pre-requisites
 * SSH into the EC2 instance you created in the new AWS account